TheBevyFlock/bevy_new_2d/docs/design.md

 Bevy is great at organizing code into plugins.
 The most lightweight way to do this is by using simple functions as plugins.
 By splitting your code like this, you can easily keep all your systems and resources locally grouped.
 Everything that belongs to the `player` is only in `player.rs`, and so on.

-A good rule of thumb is to have one plugin per file, but feel free to leave out a plugin if your file does not need to do anything with the `App`.
+A good rule of thumb is to always have one plugin per file, but feel free to omit plugins that would be empty.

 ## Screen States